Delicious ombre pink and green raw vegan no-bake cheesecake with a gluten-free pistachio base and cashew nut-based cherry cheesecake filling!

 You can also experiment with the various spices you add to the nut base.
 I added some cardamom as it pairs wonderfully with pistachios.
 Cinnamon is also a wonderful option.

-To prepare the pistachio base, mix all the ingredients together ( it will be better if the coconut oil is slightly warm) till thoroughly combined and then spoon into your ring moulds, press down to pack tightly and level them and then leave them to rest in the fridge while preparing the filling.
+To prepare the pistachio base, mix all the ingredients together (it will be better if the coconut oil is slightly warm) till thoroughly combined and then spoon into your ring molds, press down to pack tightly and level them and then leave them to rest in the fridge while preparing the filling.

-Now as I mentioned earlier, most vegan cheesecakes rely on cashews for their filling, due to their high fat content.
-Ideally, the cashews need to be soaked overnight ( which is what I do!).
-However, if you’re running really low on time then around 30 minutes in boiling water will work, at a pinch.
+Now as I mentioned earlier, most vegan cheesecakes rely on cashews for their filling, due to their high-fat content.
+Ideally, the cashews need to be soaked overnight (which is what I do!).
+However, if you’re running really low on time then around 30 minutes in boiling water will work, in a pinch.

 To make the filling, rinse off the pre-soaked cashews and add them to your food processor along with the rest of the ingredients (maple syrup, vanilla & coconut milk), and blend into a smooth paste.

-You can also customise how you present these cheesecakes.
+You can also customize how you present these cheesecakes.
 For instance, I chose to go with an ombre layered look.
-However you could also make a cherry, vanilla swirl vegan cheesecake option.
+However, you could also make a cherry, vanilla swirl vegan cheesecake option.

-For a swirled option it’s as simple as pouring your plain cashew base into the ring, adding a few spoonfulls of the cherry mix and then swirling with something fairly thin like a skewer or the end of a knife etc. When doing a swirl method the taste of the cherry will obviously be much more subtle.
+For a swirled option it’s as simple as pouring your plain cashew base into the ring, adding a few spoonfuls of the cherry mix, and then swirling with something fairly thin like a skewer or the end of a knife, etc. When doing a swirl method the taste of the cherry will obviously be much more subtle.

 Note* When making your fruit puree you can use fresh or frozen fruit.
-I like to use frozen cherries when making this cherry puree though as I love the colour and taste.
+I like to use frozen cherries when making this cherry puree though as I love the color and taste.